goroleo/TubeSolver/README.md

 Language support: English, Russian, Ukrainian, Bulgarian.
 (Please report me any inaccurate translations).

-Made with pure Java Swing (Java8), without using any third-part libraries.
-All animation, drawings, pictures, dialogs are completely homemade.
-To compile, just specify **run/Main.java** as the main class of the application.

 # License
 **MIT License.**
 https://choosealicense.com/licenses/mit/

 Use it as you want.

+# Compiling
+Made with pure Java Swing (Java8), without using any third-part libraries.
+All animation, drawings, pictures, dialogs are completely homemade.
+To compile, just specify **run/Main.java** as the main class of the application.